aws-samples/aws-serverless-workshops/ImageProcessing/README.md

 	aws rekognition delete-faces --collection-id rider-photos --face-ids REPLACE_WITH_ID_OF_FACE_TO_DELETE --region REPLACE_WITH_YOUR_CHOSEN_AWS_REGION
 	```

-1. You can also use the Amazon S3 Management Console to check the Amazon S3 bucket you created to store the resized thumbnail images, you should find resized thumbnail images in the bucket.
+1. You can also use the Amazon S3 Console to check the Amazon S3 bucket created by AWS CloudFormation to store the resized thumbnail images.
+You should find resized thumbnail images in the bucket.

+	> The name of the S3 bucket can be found in the in AWS CloudFormation output `ThumbnailS3Bucket`.
+You can also simply search for it in the S3 Console for `wildrydes-step-module-resources-thumbnails3bucket`

 1. What happens if you start a new workflow with a different `userId` but the same s3key and s3bucket parameters?